 |Elective Description: Exposure and participation in the practice of community-based child and adolescent psychiatry (CAP) within the context of multiple practice settings of faculty in the UMass Memorial Department of Psychiatry, Division of Child and Adolescent Psychiatry.
 Training in roles for the CAP as a consultant to the system of care/others involved with the care of the youth in addition to assessment of individual youth and family will be emphasized.|

-Methods of Teaching: Dr. Metz will meet with the student prior to the start of the elective to determine the student’s particular interests and match these with available options for types of practice and practice setting.
+Methods of Teaching: Dr. Metz will meet with the student to determine the student’s particular interests and match these with available options for types of practice and practice setting.

-Students will be actively involved in meeting with patients and their families and documenting these encounters in each setting.
-Students will have a mix of observation by faculty and child psychiatry fellows of the student’s delivery of care in combination with observation direct observation of faculty and child psychiatry fellows providing care.
+Students will be actively involved in meeting with patients and their families and documenting these encounters in various settings.
+Students will have a mix of observation of care delivery by faculty, child psychiatry fellows and other providers, as well as opportunities to provide direct care to children and their families.
 Most of the contact in this elective is directly with faculty.
 Types of practice and practice settings available include:

 - Consultation to Wraparound teams through Child Behavior Health Initiative Intensive Care Coordination (Peter Metz, MD and CHL Care Coordinators and Family Partners involved in this service)

-- Consultation to pediatricians through the Massachusetts Child Psychiatry Access Project (MCPAP) (Mathieu Bermingham, MD, Mary Jeffers-Terry, RNCS, and staff involved in this service)
+- Consultation to pediatricians through the Massachusetts Child Psychiatry Access Project (MCPAP) (Mary Jeffers-Terry, RNCS, and staff involved in this service)

 - Traditional private practice outpatient CAP care (Mitchel Wangh, MD)